charlottedaumal/cell-condition-prediction/README.md

 ## Requirements

-1. Download the .zip files available in this repository on Google Drive : https://drive.google.com/drive/folders/19PFEhJPrm3AXHuXpxQQnzs8CfaN4v8bU?usp=share_link

 ## Methods used to build models

 We used several linear and nonlinear method to achieve our results, such as :

 * Logistic regression
 * Random Forest Classification
-* Neural networks
+* Neural Network
-* PCA visualization
+* Simple KNN Classifier

 ## Organisation

 One can find our mini project under the *ClemenceKiehl/Epigenetics_and_Memory_ML_Project* repository.
 It contains:

+* a folder *src* that contains our code in the format of .jl scripts, more specifically:
+**test
+**test
-* A PDF file which explains the linear and nonlinear methods we implemented and the results it gave us.
+* a report which explains how we cleaned/visulaized the data, which linear and nonlinear methods we implemented and the results we got.
-* a README file

-## How to run our code
+## Instructions to run our code

+1. Download the .ZIP files available in this repository on Google Drive : https://drive.google.com/drive/folders/19PFEhJPrm3AXHuXpxQQnzs8CfaN4v8bU?usp=share_link
+2. Place these files in a folder named "data" in the GitHub repository on your computer.
+3. Run any file from the src folder to eitehr visualize the data or run specific linear or non-linear models.

 ## Team Members